-We have read all the comments to TRAI CP on cross-media ownership consultation paper (CP) and find an almost unanimous corroboration or few contrary views across all responses as follows:
+We have read all the comments to TRAI CP on cross-media ownership consultation paper (CP) and find an almost unanimous corroboration across all responses as follows:

-- i.
-That limiting State intervention over the content media sector is vital to protect democratic interests and that additional regulations can have disastrous consequences not just for plurality and diverse viewpoints, but also the health and indeed survival of the sector.
-The legacy media sector is already overregulated on the content side and has in fact, ensured the success of self-regulation. - ii.
-That there is no link between horizontal media concentration and lack of viewpoint plurality or how diversified ownership can guarantee plurality.
+- That limiting State intervention over the content media sector is vital to protect democratic interests and that additional regulations can have disastrous consequences not just for plurality and diverse viewpoints, but also the health and indeed survival of the sector.
+The legacy media sector is already over regulated on the content side and has in fact, ensured the success of self-regulation. - That there is no link between horizontal media concentration and lack of viewpoint plurality or how diversified ownership can guarantee plurality.
 Ensuring media pluralism cannot be directly co-related to imposing horizontal cross-media restrictions.
-There is also no reasons or evidence cited for any change in the current horizontal cross-media ownership structure. - iii.
-That the above seems based on some vague idea that the consumer of media content --who uses multiple devices/media products-selects his preference on the basis of who owns the media entity.
-However, given that there is obviously no such possibility, the entire edifice of this CP has been built on a false premise because the content consumer bases his preference on the vast array of media brands which all serve him up differential fare. - iv.
-That it is instead clear from the comments that India has the most pluralistic, diverse and competitive media industry in the world where there is absolutely no evidence of dominance or monopoly as far as horizontal media ownership is concerned.
-Specifically, private sector Indian news and current affairs -which has been targeted Big unidentified global Tech/intermediaries/SM entities hiding by а few behind especially foreign industry associations-- has a vast array of every imaginable viewpoint thanks to lakhs of newspapers, thousands of websites/digital entities and hundreds of TV channels -all of which are available in dozens of languages.
-Similarly, in the non-news space India has thousands of websites and hundreds of TV and private FM radio channels, films and theatre apart from an array of digital entities which influence people, again in dozens of languages.
-In fact, India has more than 1 million professional user generated content creators across social media platforms and an estimated over 150,000 professional content creators apart from access to content created by global creators as well, which adds to plurality of voices.
+There is also no reasons or evidence cited for any change in the current horizontal cross-media ownership structure. - That it is instead clear from the comments that India has the most pluralistic, diverse and competitive media industry in the world where there is absolutely no evidence of dominance or monopoly as far as horizontal media ownership is concerned.
+It has a vast array of every imaginable viewpoint thanks to lakhs of newspapers, thousands of websites/digital entities and hundreds of TV channels-all of which are available in dozens of languages.
+Similarly, in the non-news space India has thousands of websites and hundreds of TV and private FM radio channels, films and theatre apart from an array of digital entities which influence people, again in dozens of languages. - That plurality, diversity and competition has flourished in the absence of any horizontal cross-media ownership restrictions, and any new curbs would only have the disastrous consequence of reducing plurality. - That with the digital media and in this age of convergence, the concept of a "geographical market" for media ceased to have relevance.
+Digital media by virtue of its inherent boundary-less distribution is available in all geographies.
+Even foreign media has a large user base in the country.
+In view of this, creating any cross media ownership guidelines for traditional media is not just totally unnecessary and illogical -but also absolutely unfair to single out only rapidly declining traditional media.